 What happens if I use a Creator Music track without buying a license for it?

-Some content may be eligible for revenue sharing, even if you don’t purchase a license upfront.
-This allows you to share the video’s revenue with the track’s artist and associated music rights holders.
+Some content may be eligible for revenue sharing, even if you don’t purchase a license upfront, as long as it meets the revenue sharing usage requirements.
+This allows you to share the video’s revenue with the track’s rights holders.
 You’ll be able to see in Creator Music if a track is eligible for revenue sharing.

 Want to know more?
 Check out these resources: